 When they reach Badon, they try to figure out where to go from here as Eliwood continues to mourn.
 Hector gets Lyn and Nils to go outside with him, so that Eliwood can be alone.
-Ninian is still inside, however, and Eliwood notices this.
-He attempts to get her to rest, but she questions why first Eliwood's father and now his son would treat complete strangers so kindly.
-He doesn't blame her for his father's death, but before they say anything more, enemies have attacked again.
+Ninian is still inside, however, and has a meaningful conversation with him until they are attacked again.
 They head to Ostia to meet Hector's older brother, who tells them to find the "Living Legend."
 They find themselves in the Nabata Desert next trying to aid Pent, a sage.
 They meet the "Living Legend," the Archsage Athos, who sends them back to Lycia to defeat Nergal.
-After staying a night in Pherae, due to Eleanora's insistence (she's a mother who just lost her husband and now her son's off to defeat an organization that wants him dead), they journey to Bern.
+After staying a night in Pherae, due to Eleanora's insistence, they journey to Bern.

 Depending on certain conditions, either Lloyd or Linus will attack the lords with a group of Black Fang members.
 After the defeat of one of them, Eliwood will attempt to talk things out with either Lloyd or Linus and will end up taken hostage by one of them.
-Temporarily, of course, as Eliwood does manage to gain their respect, and they release him.
-As the lords go spy on King Desmond of Bern, either Lloyd or Linus get killed by Limstella when they question Sonia's motives.
+With some diplomacy, they let him go and question Sonia's motives.
+As the lords go spy on King Desmond of Bern, either Lloyd or Linus get killed by Limstella.
 Either Lloyd or Linus will find his brother dead, and not seeing Limstella, believe that it is Eliwood's doing and declare vengeance against the lord.
 When the lords leave Bern's castle, they are attacked by Vaida and the other wyvern knights of Bern.
 Pent then arrives with his wife, Louise, and he gives the lords a Heaven Seal.

 They drag the battle on long enough that Vaida must now flee.
 Lyn then tracks them down to their hideout.
 Depending on certain conditions, either Jerme or Kenneth will now face them.
 During the battle, they learn of the plot against Prince Zephiel.
 They escape the fortress and attempt to save Zephiel.
-Jaffar and Nino are the assassins, but Nino has a change of heart.
-The castle is now under attack of Ursula, and Nino and Jaffar are now targets for betraying the Black Fang.
 After the prince is saved, Eliwood confronts Queen Hellene about her priorities.
 She then gives them a Heaven Seal and a map to the Shrine of Seals.
-Before they can get there, they are attacked by Sonia, who reveals the truth behind Nino's past and the death of her parents.
+Before they can get there, they are attacked by Sonia.
 After her defeat, they continue on to the Shrine of Seals, but are now attacked by the Reed brother that was not fought previously.
-Nino will attempt to reason with him, but to no avail.
 After his defeat, they continue on.

 On the way there, Athos takes them to see Bramimond, and they convince Bramimond to release the seals when the dark mage notes how similar Eliwood's eyes are to "him."
 After they leave Bramimond to talk to Athos, Nergal attempts to capture Ninian and Nils once again.
 Ninian, however, goes along with him willingly to assure her brother's safety.
-All the lords can do is hurry on to the Shrine of Seals.
-To defeat Nergal, Eliwood receives Durandal, a legendary sword and the eponymous "Blazing Sword", which was used by Roland, the founder of Lycia, after a difficult trial.
+The lords press on to the Shrine of Seals.
+To defeat Nergal, Eliwood receives Durandal, a legendary sword which was used by Roland, the founder of Lycia, for completing a difficult trial.
 Once they leave, however, they encounter an Ice Dragon.
 Influenced by the Durandal, Eliwood's arm moves on its own and slays the dragon in one blow.
 Nergal appears to flaunt his power and reveal the identity of the Ice Dragon.

-Eliwood and the others are shocked as they find out that Ninian was that dragon.
-They return to Ostia to help Nils cope while Eliwood mourns another loss.
+Ninian was that dragon.
+They return to Ostia to help Nils cope with his sister's death, and Eliwood also mourns his loss.
 They are attacked again, and it is made clear that Nergal would not relent until the lords were dead.
-They go to Valor, they face Limstella and an army of morphs.
-They manage to break through her forces and face Nergal.
-Of course, Nergal is guarded by his most powerful morphs yet, those that resemble the original members of the Black Fang.
-After Nergal is defeated, his work is already complete, and three Fire Dragons have made their way into the world.
+They go to Valor and break through Limstella's forces to face Nergal.
+After Nergal is defeated, three Fire Dragons have made their way into the world.
 Bramimond then appears and resurrects Ninian, who manages to send two of them back through the gate before collapsing.
 Eliwood and the others then defeat the Fire Dragon.
 Ninian and Nils will go home through the Dragon's Gate, or Ninian will stay with Eliwood if they share an A support.
 The game will also give a portrait of Eliwood with the girl he shares an A support with.

 A year later, Eliwood will meet with either the tactician or Hector at his coronation ceremony.
 Eliwood will either be alone or with the girl he's marrying depending on supports.
 Eliwood can marry Lyn, Ninian, or Fiora.
 Three years later, Eliwood will meet with Hector again.
 They talk about their concerns over Bern and introduce their children to each other.
 As his son runs off to play with Hector's daughter, the two pray they are wrong about the ominous feeling they've got.